Hochfrequenz/python_template_repository/README.md

 1. Open the folder with VS Code.
 2. **Select the python interpreter** ([official docs](https://code.visualstudio.com/docs/python/environments#_manually-specify-an-interpreter)) which is created by uv.
 Open the command pallett with `CTRL + P` and type `Python: Select Interpreter`.
 Select the interpreter which is placed in `.venv/Scripts/python.exe` under Windows or `.venv/bin/python` under Linux and macOS.
-3. **Set up pytest and pylint**.
+3. **Set up pytest**.
 Therefore we open the file `.vscode/settings.json` which should be automatically generated during the interpreter setup.
 If it doesn't exist, create it.
 Insert the following lines into the settings:

 ```json
 {